JuzouSatoru2/NextJs-Website/docs/TechnologieStack.md

 All Node Packages installed globaly and used in this project.

 - node-minify for file minification
-- synp for converting yarn.lock and package.json files
 - readme-md-generator for the Readme

 ## Npm Packages